Email marketing is alive and well.

 According to Campaign Monitor, these are automatic replies to people who trip a trigger, such as emailing a particular address or taking a particular action on a website.
 Get Response elaborates that they can be a sequence of emails that are sent out in a particular order at “regular intervals.”

 - Try automated follow ups.
-Smarty notes that many recipients won’t see your first email, so it’s important to follow up for another chance at getting their attention.
+The Content Marketing Institute notes that many recipients won’t see your first email, so it’s important to follow up for another chance at getting their attention.

 - Try full marketing automation.
 If you’d like to set up emails that can react to your audience’s engagement, marketing automation is a good choice, Get Response says.